Six pencil sketches of various military buildings and camps of the Civil War.

 A letter from Susan Petty to her sister in June 1869.

-Letters to Genevieve Peyton of Gordonsville, Virginia between 1885 March and 1886 March.
+Letters to Genevieve Peyton of Gordonsville, Virginia between 9 March 1885 and 26 March 1886.

 A letter to Mr. and Mrs. S. J. Haferman of San Francisco, California, from Chuck and Julia Pfarr in Kotna, Mt.
 Hagen, New Guinea.